africanvisionmalawi/avm-site/src/pages/sams-village/index.md

 Sam’s Training Village is situated opposite M’teza School in Chigonti village, near to M’bang’ombe trading centre.
 It is a 30 min drive from Kamuzu International Airport, a 20 minute drive from Lumbadzi trading centre, and the nearest city is Lilongwe (1 hour drive).

-We believe the Village will become a best-practice example for Malawi (and in time other parts of Africa) of how to encourage and develop sustainable, forward looking and skilled communities.
+We believe the Village will become a best-practice example for Malawi (and in time other parts of Africa) in how to encourage and develop sustainable, forward-looking and skilled communities.

 ## Why is it called Sam’s Village?